-We have audited the accompanying financial statements of Boys & Girls Clubs of Tampa Bay, Inc., (the "Organization"), which comprise the statement of financial position as of December 31, 2023, and the related statements of activities and change in net assets, cash flows and functional expenses for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Boys & Girls Clubs of Tampa Bay, Inc., (the "Organization"), which comprise the statements of financial position as of December 31, 2024 and 2023, and the related statements of activities and change in net assets, cash flows and functional expenses for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of Boys & Girls Clubs of Tampa Bay, Inc., as of December 31, 2023, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Boys & Girls Clubs of Tampa Bay, Inc., as of December 31, 2024 and 2023, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.